World of the book 2022

 About the exhibition

-Explore a wealth of ideas and imagination in World of the book, a one-of-a-kind exhibition showcasing the history of book design, production and illustration from the Middle Ages to today.
+Explore the rare, the sacred and the iconic in World of the Book, a one-of-a-kind exhibition showcasing the history of book design, production and illustration from the Middle Ages to today.

 The exhibition explores five themes:

 This exhibition opened in 2005 as Mirror of the world: books and ideas.
-In 2017, it reopened as World of the book.
+In 2017, it was renamed World of the Book.

 Books & ideas